Codezombie23/Bolt-Sniper/README.md

 Attribution
 Moose Deuce Double Stack Magazines - Misplaced Moose - https://www.printables.com/model/1402880-double-stack-half-dart-nerf-magazines-aka-moose-du
 Cynthia - Barrel Nut and Piston front - Sillybuts - https://github.com/Sillybutts/Cynthia?tab=readme-ov-file

+## These files are provided free of charge, however if you like these files then please consider supporting me.
+** You can donate via my BuyMeACoffee, this helps pay for materials I use while prototyping.
+Thank you. **

+## Licence
+Creative Commons
+Attribution-NonCommercial-ShareAlike 4.0 International